General information and tips for prospective fellowship applicants

 • EMGIP (Émigré Memorial German Internship Program)-Bundestag Internship: advanced undergraduates or graduate students with outstanding academic records and fluency in German may apply for this two-month internship program in the German parliament.
 International students may also apply.
 Application deadline: mid-September.

 • Undergraduate Scholarship: sophomores and juniors with demonstrated interest in German and European affairs may apply for this award to support study abroad, senior thesis research, or internships in Germany.
-Preference given to applicants whose projects or programs are based at and organized by a German university.
-Funding available for a minimum of 4 months and a maximum of 10 months during the German academic year (October to July).
+Preference is given to applicants whose projects or programs are based at and organized by a German university.
+Funding is available for a minimum of 4 months and a maximum of 10 months during the German academic year (October to July).
 Proficiency in German is not mandatory, but applicants should have the necessary language skills for the programs they propose to undertake.
 Application deadline: usually January 31st.

-• RISE-Research Internships in Science and Engineering: sophomores and juniors majoring in a science or engineering field may apply for summer internships of 6 weeks to 3 months; placements provided by Germany university research groups.
-Knowledge of German not required for most positions but would be helpful for life outside the laboratory.
+• RISE-Research Internships in Science and Engineering: sophomores and juniors majoring in a science or engineering field may apply for summer internships of 6 weeks to 3 months; placements provided by German university research groups.
+Knowledge of German is not required for most positions but would be helpful for life outside the laboratory.
 Application deadline: mid-January.

 • Study & Internship Program (SIP) in Germany: sophomores and juniors majoring in an engineering, science, economics, or art/design field may apply for a full semester of study at a participating German university of applied sciences followed by a semester-long paid internship a German company or research institute.
-Basic German skills helpful, but some courses available in English.
+Basic German skills are helpful, but some courses are available in English.
 Application deadline: usually mid-February.

 • For undergraduates who are U.S. citizens and wish to study abroad in Africa, Asia, Central & Eastern Europe, Latin America, Central America, the Caribbean, or the Middle East.